MateuszMachowina/python-apps/World of Tanks Stats Viewer/README.md

 - No API key in `.env`?
 The app will ask for one on launch.
 - Designed for EU region (`api.worldoftanks.eu`); you can adjust for other regions if needed.
 - Easily extendable for additional player or tank data!

----

-🎮 Happy tanking!